floriantoenjes/real-time-react-chat-app/README.md

 * are processing real time updates with WebSocket connections via socket.io server and client.

 ### Next TODOs
-* Implement sending of files in chat
+* Implement sending of audio files in chat
 * Check JWTs for expiration
+* Implement backend validation